Jok-Rr/Gulp-Sass-BrowserSync/readme.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/TomBost-web/Gulp-Sass-BrowserSync).
 You can also take a look at the [contributing guide](https://github.com/TomBost-web/Gulp-Sass-BrowserSync/blob/master/CONTRIBUTING.md).

-## Show your support

-Give a ⭐️ if this project helped you!

 ## 📝 License

 Copyright © 2021 [Tom Bost](https://github.com/Tom\_Bost).<br />
 This project is [ISC](https://github.com/TomBost-web/Gulp-Sass-BrowserSync/blob/master/LICENSE) licensed.

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_This README was created with the ❤️